WANdisco/wandisco-documentation-ldm/docs/manage-migrations.md

 1. In the dashboard, select an ongoing migration to view its **Exclusions**.
 1. Remove any of the exclusions one at a time.

+### Stop a migration

+When you start a migration, the "Start Migration" button will be replaced with a "Stop" button.
+Click it to stop the migration and suspend all current file transfer.

+### Resume a migration

+When you stop a migration, the "Stop" button will be replaced with a "Resume" button.
+Click it to resume the migration, which will continue from where it left off.

 ## Manage migrations with the CLI

 | Command | Action |